-Grants of up to $25,000 to Utah eligible individuals for research related to STEM.
-Research topics include exploration, space technology, and aeronautics.
-Proposals that include underrepresented minorities and women and projects that emphasize partnerships with other universities, industry, state and local government are particularly encouraged.
-Faculty at Utah NASA Space Grant Consortium (UNSGC) affiliated institutions are invited to submit proposals to the Faculty Research Seed Funding Program.
+Grants of up to $25,000 to Utah faculty members at eligible institutions for research related to STEM.
+Funding is intended for projects that offer research and engineering opportunities to students.
+Collaborative proposals and proposals including underrepresented minorities and women are encouraged.
+New and early career faculty at Utah NASA Space Grant Consortium (UNSGC) affiliated institutions are invited to submit proposals.

 GrantWatch ID#: 162157

 Each proposer may request a minimum funding level of $10,000 to a maximum funding level of $25,000.

 Each award will begin on May 18, 2021 and conclude on May 17, 2022.
 The awarding of proposals is contingent upon UNSGC receiving funds from NASA for the FY 2021 funding cycle.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Submit applications via email to Kim Olson, Program Coordinator, Utah NASA Space Grant Consortium at email@example.com

 Kimberly Olson – Program Coordinator